rticommunity/connextauto-swc-steering/README.md

 ## Component Applications

 The component applications are decribed below.
+The **SteeringColumn** application is implemented in C++.
+The **SteeringController** and **SteeringDisplay** applications have two alternative implementation variants: one in C++ with a textual user interface, and another in Python with a GUI.

 - **SteeringColumn**, a.k.a. the steering actuator, takes steering commands and writes steering status.
   A C++ implementation for the [*SteeringColumn*](bus/if/steering/SteeringColumn.xml) data interface